-Indigestion or stomach discomfort is a disorder that generally occurs when the person eats too much, too quickly or eats foods to which they’re intolerant.
+Indigestion or stomach discomfort is a disorder that generally occurs when a person eats too much, too quickly or eats foods to which they’re intolerant.

 It manifests itself through discomfort in the upper abdomen and is characterized by a sensation of burning, heaviness and pain.

-In the majority of cases, the problem appears suddenly and is often relieved with simple remedies and a healthy diet.
+In most cases, the problem appears suddenly and is often relieved with simple remedies and a healthy diet.
 However, some people may start to suffer from chronic indigestion, experiencing symptoms more frequently and with greater intensity.

-When this occurs, it’s really important to pay attention to the warning signs and consult your doctor to determine its cause.
+When this occurs, it’s really important to pay attention to the warning signs and then consult your doctor to determine their cause.

-Sometimes, another disease can be hiding behind indigestion that can have a lot to do with the stomach.
+Sometimes, another disease can be hiding behind indigestion, and that can have a lot to do with the stomach.